School of Ranch 2

 Weave culture, history, and creativity into every stitch.

 This hands-on workshop is a rare opportunity to learn the Wasco flat-bottom weaving technique—from a true tradition bearer.
-Under the guidance of Valerie Switzler, you’ll weave your own Sally Bag using cotton yarn and twining string, build confidence with twining methods, and explore the cultural roots of this iconic style.
-A potluck in the middle keeps our hands busy and our hearts full.
+Under the guidance of Valerie Switzler, you’ll get started on your own cotton/twin Sally Bag, and explore the cultural roots of this iconic style.
+A potluck will keep your hands busy and your stomach full!

 ENROLL